AvatarSD/AvrSonarDriver/README.md

 0-7 sonars can do only single-port measuring at one iterations opposite to 8-15 sonars, witch can do measuring in parallel mode, all at one iterations.

 ### Optical sensor:
-Value from analog pins read after even iterations.
+Value from analog pins read after each iterations.
 Because relation between output and measured distance is different at different sensor, data value is raw from 10-bit adc with 2.56 volt reference voltage.
 In example, relations between distance and output voltage at Sharp GP2Y0A02YK0f:

 ![](http://a.pololu-files.com/picture/0J1124.600.png?d089c9f198a26180cccab9494b8e8c1e)